 - Holding a strainer over your saucepan to catch turkey bits, pour the deglazed liquid into a saucepan

-- Add the mixture of flour, and water
+- Make a mixture of 1 Tbsp. flour, and 1/4 cup of water

 - Bring to a boil, and continue to boil for about 2 minutes or until thickened